|Ordered||20 Jan 1941|

 5 Apr 1943

-A depth charge attack on 6 April, 1943 in the North Atlantic southwest of Iceland in position 58.25N, 29.22W, by the British frigate HMS Tay was formerly credited with sinking U-635.
+The target of the depth charge attack on 6 April 1943 in the North Atlantic SW of Iceland in position 58.25N, 29.22W, by the British frigate HMS Tay, formerly credited with sinking U-635, was actually U-306, which escaped unscathed.

 7 May 1943